 Maybe they know exactly what career they want and need a degree to get there, or maybe they're expanding their horizons before choosing a job.
 No matter how much you want to support their decision, sometimes it's hard to believe your child is making the right choice.

-Studying at university is a big decision and is different from learning in school.
+Studying at university is a big decision and is different from learning in school or college.
 It's normal to worry about your child when they make such big choices but it helps to find out more about university and what they're doing.

 We discuss some common concerns and myths below.

-My child hated school – will university be better?
+My child hated school or college – will university be better?